mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 5. If everyone select the same card, we have consensus, and that consensus number becomes the estimate of the story.
-6. If the estimates are not the same, the team members engage in a focused descussion to expose assumptions and misunderstandings.
+6. If the estimates are not the same, the team members engage in a focused discussion to expose assumptions and misunderstandings.
 Typically we start by asking the high and low estimators to explain or justify their estimates.
 7. After discussion, we return to step 3 and repeat until consensus is